bluesky/scanspec/docs/reference/api.rst

 - `scanspec.specs`: `Spec` and its subclasses
 - `scanspec.regions`: `Region` and its subclasses
 - `scanspec.plot`: `plot_spec` to visualize a scan
+- `scanspec.service`: Defines queries and field structure in graphQL such as `PointsResponse`

 ``scanspec``
 ------------